amadeus4dev/developer-guides/docs/resources/flights.md

     }
 }
 ```
-As you can see above in the results we have a list of dates for a roundtrip Madrid to Barcelona ordered by the cheapest price.
+As you can see above, in the results we have a list of dates for a roundtrip from Madrid to Barcelona ordered by the lowest price.

-As last step, we want to let the traveler perform a flight search for any of the above dates that are convenient for them.
+In the last step, we want to let the traveler perform a flight search for any of the above dates that are convenient for them.
 That is very easy with our APIs, as the `Flight Cheapest Date` API for each result contains a link to the `Flight Offers Search` API.
-For example if we want to perform a flight search for the first result we only have to take the link provided and make an API call:
+For example, if we want to perform a flight search for the first result, we only have to take the link provided and make an API call:

 `GET https://test.api.amadeus.com/v2/shopping/flight-offers?originLocationCode=MAD&destinationLocationCode=BCN&departureDate=2021-05-29&returnDate=2021-06-11&adults=1&nonStop=false`

 ## Confirm Fares

-The availability and price of airfare fluctuate so it’s important to confirm
+The availability and price of airfare fluctuate, so it’s important to confirm
 before proceeding to book.
 This is especially true if time passes between the
 initial search and the decision to book, as fares are limited and there are
 thousands of bookings occurring every minute.
 During this step, you can also